(1) U.S. Size Statistics

 How big is the trucking industry?

-The trucking companies, warehouses and private sector in the U.S. employs an estimated 8.9 million people employed in trucking-related jobs; nearly 3.5 million were truck drivers.
+Trucking companies, warehouses, and the rest of the private sector in the U.S. employs an estimated 8.9 million people in trucking-related jobs with nearly 3.5 million truck drivers.
 Of this figure UPS employs 60,000 workers and 9% are owner operators.
 LTL shippers account for around 13.6 percent of America's trucking sector.

 How many trucks operate in the U.S.?

 13 million trucks operate in the U.S. according to the Bureau of Transportation Statistics.
 Of this figure 2.9 million are tractor trailers.

 How many truckers are there?